 - Laparoscopy: This type of surgery allows surgeons to perform surgery through keyhole-sized surgical openings in the abdomen using a camera.

 - Robot-Assisted Surgery: An alternative to both traditional open surgery and conventional laparoscopy, our da Vinci System enables surgeons to perform complex and delicate procedures through very small incisions with unmatched precision.

 Our Patient Care Team

 - Jennifer Miles-Thomas MD, FPM-RS - Urologist

 - John Liu, MD, FACS - Urologist

 Dr. Jennifer Miles-Thomas, Medical Director, and Dr. Rebecca Ryder are both board-certified in Urology and Female Pelvic Medicine and Reconstructive Surgery (Urogynecology).
-They work closely with Dr. Beth Jaklic, colon and rectal surgeon and urologist, Dr. John Liu.
-Cathrine Joseph, MPT, a pelvic health physical therapist, works with the team to provide comfortable, discreet non-surgical options.
+They work closely with Dr. John Liu and Cathrine Joseph, MPT, a pelvic health physical therapist to provide comfortable, discreet non-surgical options.

 Awards & Accreditations

 Designated a Center of Excellence by the National Association for Continence